 ProsCons

-Excellent multi-currency travel cardCustomer service can be slow on free plan
+Excellent multi–currency travel cardCustomer service can be slow on the free plan

 Frequently Asked Questions